Costco: 8 Top Foods You Must Not Buy, And 9 Good Ones That Save You Money

 Also, hold back from buying foods from a new and unknown brand.
 Being new into the food industry, food manufacturers tend to add more additives to make the food taste really good.
 These artificial food additives can be detrimental to your health in many ways.

 One last word of caution.
 If you’re going to pick up some of the “healthy” snacks, make sure to read their ingredient labels.
 You never know what could be in them!
-Having said all that, when you shop wisely, healthy-eating doesn’t have to break the bank.
+Having said all that, when you shop wisely, eating healthy doesn’t have to break the bank.

 Some of the links I post on this site are affiliate links.
 If you go through them to make a purchase, I will earn a small commission (at no additional cost to you).
 However, note that I’m recommending these products because of their quality and that I have good experience using them, not because of the commission to be made.